 Differences between countertop and inbuilt steam ovens

-A countertop oven is a standalone appliance which sits – you guessed it – on your countertop.
+A countertop steam oven is a standalone appliance which sits – you guessed it – on your countertop.
 It’s ‘plug and play’, so you can literally plug it in and get cooking.

 The Best Countertop Steam Ovens: pros and cons

-The steam ovens mentioned below are listed at random.
-I didn’t want to rank them because each one has its place in the market.
-If you’d like a ‘best of’ or don’t want to read all the details of each appliance, scroll to the end of the post for an overview of my favorites!
+If you’d like a ‘best of’ and don’t want to read all the details of each appliance, scroll to the end of the post for an overview of my favorites!

-Cost: around $300
+Cost: around $380

 Pros

 The Cuisinart Convection Steam Oven is comparatively cheap, simple to use and reliable.
 I bought one and used it intermittently for a couple of years before gifting it to my Mom, who used it daily for a few more years before upgrading to a larger steam combi.
-The thing still works, though, which is amazing for a sub-$300 oven.
+The thing still works, though, which is amazing for (what was then) a sub-$300 oven.

 Cons